-This approach stands in contrast to the conventional approach of organizing plans into separate topical chapters, such as "transportation" or "land use."
+In general, this organizational approach stands in contrast to the conventional approach of organizing plans into separate topical chapters, such as "transportation" or "land use."
 The priority, in that approach, is placed on the parts rather than on physical places as integrated systems.
 A nested approach, as is employed in this plan, maintains focus on place as a system.